 A more limited approach may focus only on those youth who have Youth Court cases-and hence Youth Advocates.
 Evidence suggests that most Youth Court defendants have had alternative action plans.
 Pragmatically, if a young person never progresses beyond the alternative action stage, then arguably the harm of any natural justice or equity violation is minimal (although injustice is difficult to measure).
 However, if the young person escalates into Youth Court, it is reasonable to examine any previous intervention for the purposes of arguing mitigation.
-A Youth Advocate should have full access to a young person's records, whether from NZP or CYF, to review interventions to date.
-From an advocate point of view, then, pointing to any shortcomings of previous plans-including any lack of fidelity to alternative action standards, violations of due process, or equity-could contribute to a more focused and relevant intervention (including withdrawal of formal charges).
-In the spirit of restorative justice, it also recognises any harm that is done to a particular young person in the context of administering youth justice.
+A Youth Advocate should have full access to a young person's records,

-187 Youth Services Group, "Alternative Actions That Work National Guidelines," p.
+&lt;sup>187 Youth Services Group, "Alternative Actions That Work National Guidelines," p.
 25.

-188 For all the reasons that parents tend to aid police during police interviews, as well as families that are too overwhelmed to carry through on seeking legal advice, it very well may be that very few use such a service.
+&lt;sup>188 For all the reasons that parents tend to aid police during police interviews, as well as families that are too overwhelmed to carry through on seeking legal advice, it very well may be that very few use such a service.
 Coupled with independent oversight, described below, this is a pragmatic suggestion that at least acknowledges the importance of legal counsel in diversionary initiatives.